NeuroJSON/jsonlab/README.txt

 will see the conversions from MATLAB data structure to JSON text and backward.
 In "jsonlab_selftest.m", we load complex JSON files downloaded from the Internet and validate the loadjson/savejson functions for regression testing purposes.
+Similarly, a "demo_ubjson_basic.m" script is provided to test the saveubjson and loadubjson pairs for various matlab data structures.

 Please run these examples and understand how JSONlab works before you use it to process your data.